joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 seconds to roughly 5 seconds, a 600% decrease) This reduced built time meant that I could spend more time coding rather than waiting around.

+## Downsides Compared to Developing as a Monolith

+While developing Corum in a micro service architecture has a lot of benefits, there are of course at least some trade offs to be made.
+Luckily so far, I have only encountered one issue so far.

+### Repeated Prettier Configuration

+Developing in a micro service architecture means that each service can have its own configuration file.
+As evident from the above sections, this is usually a good thing.
+However, when a configuration file is the same between services, there is little you can do to deduplicate and share them.

+The tool that I ran into configuration problems because of this is called 'prettier'.
+Prettier is a tool that automatically formats you code to conform to an opinionated style guide that they determine.
+This is incredibly useful as it means that code styling is kept consistent and I don't have to spend any time formatting the code manually.
+Prettier does allow some configuration for controversial styling decisions.
+For example, I like indenting with 2 spaces, I prefer writing JavaScript without semicolons, and I prefer strings in JavaScript to be written only using single quotes.

+To keep both projects consistent, I want to have the same styling in both the client and the API code.
+To achieve this consistency I need to have two identical configuration files in each service directory.
+The issue with this is that if I want to make a change to my prettier configuration I have to remember to change it in both services.
+This problem could be worse if I had more services as it would have to be changed for each of them.

 ## Conclusion

 From the evidence above of implementing this architecture I would say that it